 It represents the physical, material and tangible aspects our life.
 When we practice yoga, we embody our prayers and intention.
 We create a strong foundation with discipline and a healthy routine.
 We connect deeply through the Mula Bandha to achieve a deeper sense of grounding.

 The deeper the roots the higher we can fly.

 To find this support, the base and structure is key for a harmonious and nurturing practice that honors the Earth.
 The element of Earth represents the physical alignment and our support system.
 Strengthening our immune system and being respectful to our environment is also a way to take this element into consideration.

 We bring awareness to any obstacles surrounding our intentions through a dharmic yoga practice.
 These may be our core beliefs, fears, or other attachments that hold us back.
 By observing our breath and rhythm, we allow our bodies to organically move from a place of acceptance and consciousness.
 We honor where we are in the present.
 Never forcing, we give space to release resistance and tension.
 By moving in this way, the proper pranayama is reached with grace and integrity – from our authentic inner selves.

 Through continuous and mindful practice, we explore and balance the physical body.
 Relieving stress, while rekindling the connection between thoughts, heart, emotions, body and spirit.
 This is a balancing and alignment of many realms: the physical, energetic, relational, psychological, and spiritual.

 I invite you to take a few minutes to integrate the

-Five Elements in a Tadasana:
+Five Elements in Yoga in a Tadasana: